 Feel free to download our OKR vs KPI infographic

 To paint a clear picture of the difference, Felipe Castro uses an analogy of a road trip in his Medium post on this topic.
 For a road trip, first, you need to know where you are going (this is your Strategy), then you need the directions to get there (these are your OKRs) and finally, you need to know if your car has fuel and tires have air to get there (these are the KPIs that monitor the overall health of the business.)
 Before you create an OKR make sure that you have clearly defined your objective and how you are going to measure how successfully it was accomplished.

 How to Use KPIs and OKRs Together:

 This helps to see how you can use KPIs and OKRs together.
 You may have a set of monitoring KPIs that you will always track just to know how healthy your business is, whether or not they are tied to any specific goals or OKRs for the year or the quarter.
-For example, you’ll probably always want to keep a finger on the pulse of financial indicators like Revenue or Profitability.
+For example, you’ll always want to keep a finger on the pulse of financial indicators like revenue or profitability.
 You may also have key metrics around employee health or customer retention that are always going to be on your dashboard.

 What KPIs and OKRs have in Common:

 - Both should be specific, clear and measurable.
 We recommend using Red-Yellow-Green success criteria for both.

 - You should focus on a few of each that are truly key.
 (Both acronyms contain the letter K for key - which means both require you to make choices to focus on a few things that are most important.)
 You should have 3-5 OKRs at a given time and no more than 8-12 KPIs.

 - You can have OKRs and KPIs for the company as a whole, for departments or teams, or for specific roles, individuals, or projects.